 β5 means the difference of log odds of death between group with LDL below 70 mg/dL and groups with LDL higher than 190 mg/dL.

-The intercept means the odds of death for groups with LDL below 70 mg/dL.
+The intercept means the odds of death for groups with LDL below 70 mg/dL. log odds => log hazard (-2)

+Total: 3

 What analysis would you perform to assess whether the regression model used in this problem provides a “better fit” than does a model that uses only a continuous linear term for LDL?
 What is the result of such an analysis?

 We can test if each dummy variable is equal to zero to see the linearity.
 P-value =0.0087, that means we can reject the null hypothesis.
 There are strong evidence to show that is nonlinear.
+Did not mention including linear term (-1)

+Did not mention what kind of test you use (-1) Wrong p-value (-1) Wrong conclusion (-1) Total: 1

 For each population defined by serum LDL value, compute the hazard ratio relative to a group having serum LDL of 160 mg/dL.
 (This will be used in problem 4).
 This can be effected by generating fitted hazard ratio estimates for each individual in the sample, and then dividing that fitted value by the fitted value for a subject having a LDL of 160 mg/dL.